 I think this is one of the best cheap hotels in San Francisco.
 It's highly rated, in the cute Alamo Square neighborhood, and close to several transit options.

 While it is light on amenities, it's a great place to stay if you want to see how the locals live.

 This hotel was rated as a "Best Value" hotel by CitySearch and was featured in the National Geographic Traveler Magazine.

 Why is it so cheap?
-Very few amenities: This is a small, locally owned hotel, so there are not a lot of frills.
-The front rooms face a semi-busy street.
+Very few amenities.
+This is a small, locally owned hotel, so there are not a lot of frills.
+The front rooms face a semi-busy street and can be a bit noisy.
 It's also not in the heart of the tourist areas, but there are several public transportation options.

-Perfect for: Anyone that wants a real San Francisco experience the minute they step outside their door.
-Anyone that doesn't mind taking public transit to get around the city.
-It's also perfect for those that don't need a lot of fancy, modern amenities.
+Perfect for: Anyone who wants a real San Francisco experience the minute they step outside their door.
+Anyone who doesn't mind taking public transit to get around the city.
+Those who don't need a lot of fancy, modern amenities.

-Other tips: There are several great restaurant and bars within a few blocks of this hotel.
-Make sure you take some time checking them out - many of them are right on Divisadero Street.
-If you love seafood, then you also need to check out the Alamo Square Seafood Grill.
-Little Star Pizza is also a local favorite and one of the best places to find deep dish pizza in the city (their thin crust is also very delicious).
-The restaurant on the ground floor next to the lobby has yummy Italian food and you can find cheap beers at the Bean Bag Cafe about three blocks north of the hotel.
+Other tips: There are several great restaurants and bars within a few blocks of this hotel, so make sure you take some time checking them out.
+Many of them are right on Divisadero Street.
+If you love seafood, then you need to visit the Alamo Square Seafood Grill.
+Little Star Pizza is also a local favorite and one of the best deep dish pizza places in the city (their thin crust is also delicious).
+The restaurant on the ground floor next to the hotel lobby has yummy Italian food, and you can find cheap beers at the Bean Bag Cafe about three blocks north of the hotel.

 2. Park Hotel

 325 Sutter Street